 - Confirmation hearing.
 This confirmation hearing will be held by the court.
 Here, the plan will be formally approved by the court once the plan is reviewed.
 If you hire Jessica Nomie Law, then your attorney will attend this court hearing on your behalf.

 - Payments.
 Payments should be made, per the plan, for the next 3 to 5 years.
 Occasionally, there may be reports on the payment plan progression.
 During this time you will also be required to send your tax returns to your attorney each year after they are filed; you may also be required to pay any refunds towards your debts.
 Your attorney will be able to address any concerns or questions you have during this time.

 - Complete debtor’s education course.
 This is the second part of the educational courses that a debtor must take to file and complete a bankruptcy.
 You must complete this course to receive your discharge.

 - Discharge.
 You’ll receive a letter in the mail indicating your Chapter 13 Bankruptcy case has been discharged after your last payment is made.
 Congratulations!

 - Rebuild your credit.
 It’s time to start rebuilding your credit.
 Jessica Nomie Law will assist you with ensuring your credit report accurately reflects your bankruptcy discharge and will help you contact creditors to fix any errors.

 Chapter 13 Bankruptcy Attorney

 Contact Jessica Nomie Law for your free consult to determine if filing a Chapter 13 Bankruptcy is the right option for you.
-Jessica Nomie Law services Chapter 13 Bankruptcy clients throughout Clackamas and Multnomah counties, including Clackamas, Happy Valley, Gresham, and Troutdale, Oregon.
+Jessica Nomie Law services Chapter 13 Bankruptcy clients throughout Clackamas and Multnomah counties, including Clackamas, Happy Valley, Sandy, Gresham, and Troutdale, Oregon.